 Break-Before-Make Transfer Switches

 These switches offer a minimal delay during the transfer from grid to utility power, typically less than two seconds.
-The power from your building to the grid is disconnected first, then the generator is connected after a short delay.
+The power from your building to the grid is disconnected first, and then the generator is connected after a short delay.
 This ensures that no power can be transferred from your generator to the grid.
 If the equipment at your business can withstand a two-second loss of power during an outage, this type of switch may be a cost-effective, reliable option.

 Delayed Transition Switches